 In previous studies on graphene doped close to the VHS, i.e., near quarter doping, various electronic orders were identified using diverse approaches.
 The most remarkable result is the possibility of the electron-driven chiral $d$-wave superconductivity (SC), predicted in the random phase approximation\cite{ref10}, the Grassmann tensor product state approach\cite{ref11}, the finite-temperature determinantal quantum Monte Carlo (QMC)\cite{ref12, ref13}, and several renormalization group (RG) studies\cite{ref14, ref15, ref16}.

-Near the VHS filling, the Fermi surface of graphene is nearly nested, which implies that the spin-ordered phases can emerge, competing with the SC instability.
-Typically, two kinds of the spin-density wave (SDW) states have been proposed in previous works.
-For a quarter-doped graphene, a chiral SDW state with nontrivial topology has been found in the investigations using the mean-field (MF) theory\cite{ref17}, the singular-mode functional renormalization group (FRG)\cite{ref16}, and the finite-temperature determinantal QMC\cite{ref12}.
+Near the VHS filling, the Fermi surface of graphene is nearly nested, which implies that spin-ordered phases can emerge, competing with the SC instability.
+Typically, two kinds of spin-density-wave (SDW) states have been proposed in previous works.
+For quarter-doped graphene, a chiral SDW state with nontrivial topology has been found by the mean-field (MF) theory\cite{ref17}, the singular-mode functional renormalization group (FRG)\cite{ref16}, and the finite-temperature determinantal QMC\cite{ref12}.
 Another mean-field theory\cite{ref18} has reported a collinear SDW state.

-Looking over these works, one can find that most of them have addressed the problem in a rather qualitative way.
-The calculation results are based on simplified model Hamiltonians or biased considerations of special instability channels.
+Most of these works have addressed the problem in a rather qualitative way.
+The results are based on simplified model Hamiltonians or biased considerations of special instability channels.
 In particular, the FRG studies were conducted without a quantitative description of the resulting symmetry-broken states.
 In this regard, a recently developed TUFRG + MF approach\cite{ref19} would be helpful.
 It is a combined approach of the truncated-unity FRG (TUFRG)\cite{ref20} and the MF theory, and has been applied to describe the half-filled\cite{ref21} and doped\cite{ref19} honeycomb lattices.
 In this work we employ the realistic Hamiltonian for graphene\cite{ref22} and map out the ground-state phase diagram.
-We focus on the spin-ordered states of a quarter-doped graphene, presenting a detailed description of them.
+We focus on the spin-ordered states of quarter-doped graphene, presenting a detailed description of those states.

 The rest of this paper is organized as follows: In Sec.~\ref{sec2}, we introduce the model for doped graphene, outline the TUFRG method, and present the phase diagram in the space of the doping level and the screening parameter.
-Then we briefly explain in Sec.~\ref{sec3} the essence of the TUFRG + MF approach.
-In Sec.~\ref{sec4}, we describe in detail two kinds of resulting spin-ordered states, namely, the collinear spin-bond-order (SBO) and SDW phases.
+We then briefly explain in Sec.~\ref{sec3} the essence of the TUFRG + MF approach.
+In Sec.~\ref{sec4}, we describe in detail two kinds of emerging spin-ordered states, namely, the collinear spin-bond-order (SBO) and SDW phases.
 Finally, we summarize our results in Sec.~\ref{sec5}.